APEM-LTD/hetoolkit/README.md

 <td>2.1.0</td>
 <td>Mar-2023</td>
 <td>Added new function import_wq.<br />
-Minor corrections to documentation (typos, etc).</td>
+Minor corrections to documentation (typos, etc).<br />
+Updates to import_rhs to bring it in line with other import functions.</td>
 </tr>
 </tbody>
 </table>

 Full details of changes are listed below:

+v2.1.0:
-v2.1.0: \* New functions + New function `import_wq` added, which allows
+\* New functions
-the download and import of water quality data.
++ New function `import_wq` added, which allows the download and import of water quality data.

+-   Changes to functions
+    -   `import_rhs`: deprecated rhs_dir argument, use source instead.
+        Function now returns an object, even when no surveys are specified for filtering.
 -   Bug fixes
     -   Corrections to calculations for long-term statistics in calc_flowstats, including adding mean, min and max flows.
     -   Fix to import_inv to resolve error if importing a formatted rds file.
     -   Removed tictoc package from import_env and import_rhs.
+    -   `import_hde` updated following updates to the HDE

+v2.0.0
-v2.0.0 \* General + Vignette updated to include new functions and reflect other changes in v2.0.0. + Created new support pages with guidance on installing and using the hetoolkit. + Updated and rationalised the list of external package dependencies to speed up installation. + Various improvements and updates to function documentation and worked examples.
+\* General + Vignette updated to include new functions and reflect other changes in v2.0.0.
++ Created new support pages with guidance on installing and using the hetoolkit.
++ Updated and rationalised the list of external package dependencies to speed up installation.
++ Various improvements and updates to function documentation and worked examples.

 -   New functions
     -   New function `impute_flow` added, which offers three methods for